-VALORANT’s battle pass awards players for investing their time into the game, offering a slew of new cosmetics on an act-to-act basis.
+VALORANT’s battle pass awards players for investing their time into the game, offering a variety of new cosmetics on an act-to-act basis.

 The battle pass is free and available to anyone who logs in during its duration.
-But the premium path, which includes bigger and better cosmetics, comes at a cost.
-The more XP you earn, the better the awards.
+But the premium pass, which includes bigger and better cosmetics, comes at a cost.
+The more XP you earn, the better the rewards.